 Read our 2016 Report Card for Heck.

-Each dot in the chart below was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Heck is shown as a purple triangle. (analysis methodology)
+Heck is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 697 (113th): Three Kids Mine Remediation and Reclamation Act

 - H.R.
 258 (113th): Stolen Valor Act of 2013